AqsaHussain20/AqsaHussain20/README.md

 - 🔭 I’m a computer science undergard in my final year.
 - 🌱 I’m currently learning looking for a full-time job.
-- 💬 Ask me about **Go, Git and Python**
+- 💬 Ask me about **.NET6 MVC, REACT and Python**
-- 📫 How to reach me: (https://www.linkedin.com/in/aqsa-hussain-380729213/) on LinkedIn
+- 📫 How to reach me: aqsahussain214@gmail.com
 - ⚡ Fun fact: Big Fan of the :zap: emoji